Arogyadham Ayurveda Treatment Center

 5. Kapalabhati Pranayama

 This type of posture is one of the most well-known and easiest to perform yoga.
 It helps mainly to the relaxation of the body and, in this way, to reduce the stress and the anxiety.
-In this case it is enough to sit with knees bent and arms on knees.
-A series of deep and regular inspirations are perform with the eyes close.
+In this case, it is enough to sit with knees bent and arms on knees.
+A series of deep and regular inspirations are performed with the eyes close.

 I hope you put these yoga techniques into practice to relax and calm down.
-Remember that if you liked our article, please share in your social networks.
-Also, do not forget to comment your favorite yoga path to relax.
+Remember that if you liked our article, please share it on your social networks.
+Also, do not forget to comment on your favorite yoga path to relax.